Noom at $60/month: is there a better alternative in 2026?

-Noom revolutionized the weight loss approach by focusing on behavioral psychology rather than just calorie counting.
+Noom revolutionized the weight loss approach by focusing on behavioral psychology rather than just counting calories.
 It's effective — studies confirm it.
 But at $60/month, it's also one of the most expensive nutrition apps on the market.

 A price that makes you think twice

 A Noom subscription costs about $60/month (or $200/year with commitment).
-That's the price of seeing a nutritionist — except here, the coaching is mostly automated with some human messaging.
+That's the price of seeing a nutritionist — except here, the coaching is essentially automated with some human messages.
 For many, the bill is hard to justify over time.

 Noom uses a color-coding system (green, yellow, red) to categorize foods.
-Simple and educational, but reductive.
-The app doesn't offer recipe adaptation for your macros and doesn't generate personalized meal plans.
+Simple and educational, but limiting.
+The app doesn't offer to adapt recipes to your macros and doesn't generate personalized meal plans.

 The Noom model relies on a structured multi-month program.
-Many users report a loss of motivation after the first few weeks, once the novelty wears off.
-And when the subscription ends, not much is left.
+Many users report a loss of motivation after the first few weeks once the novelty wears off.
+And when the subscription ends, there isn't much left to use.

 Noom vs FoodCraft — Comparison Table